coinbase/coinbase-sdk-nodejs/quickstart-template/README.md

 npm start
 ```

-This command will create a developer-custodial wallet, deposit testnet funds to it and perform perform a transfer to another wallet.
+This command will create a developer-custodial wallet, deposit testnet funds to it and perform a transfer to another wallet.